-Dr. Melissa Mecadon-Mann, Assistant Professor, completed her Ph.D. in Counselor Education and Supervision at Auburn University in Auburn, Alabama.
-Dr. Mecadon-Mann has 15 years of experience working in K-12 education; she earned her M.Ed. in Professional Counseling from the University of West Georgia and worked as a high school counselor in the metro-Atlanta area.
+Dr. Melissa Mecadon-Mann, Assistant Professor, testing coordinator of the comprehensive exam and National Counselor Exam, and co-advisor of the Chi Beta Chi chapter of Chi Sigma Iota.
+Dr. Mecadon-Mann completed her Ph.D. in Counselor Education and Supervision at Auburn University in Auburn, Alabama.
+She has 15 years of experience working in K-12 education; she earned her M.Ed. in Professional Counseling from the University of West Georgia and worked as a high school counselor in the metro-Atlanta area.
 Prior to counseling, Dr. Mecadon-Mann studied music education at Millikin University in Decatur, Illinois, and worked as a band, choir, and general music teacher in, both, northern Illinois and Atlanta, GA.
 She continues to blend her love of music and wellness by writing and publishing educational and social/emotional learning songs for children.